Comparison4 min read

 Honda Civic Hybrid

-• $500 dealer cash on Sport and Sport Touring trims through June 30
+• $500 dealer cash on Sport and Sport Touring through June 30

 The verdict

-Buy the Toyota Prius if maximum fuel economy, the PHEV Prime option, or Toyota's class-leading resale value are priorities.
-The Prius Prime after the $7,500 federal credit is one of the best overall value propositions in any car segment in 2026.
+Buy the Toyota Prius if maximum fuel economy, the Prime PHEV option, or Toyota's class-leading resale matter most.
+The Prime is still one of the most efficient ways to commute in America — just buy it for the electric miles, not a credit that's expired.

-Buy the Honda Civic Hybrid if you want an efficient compact that's genuinely enjoyable to drive, offers both sedan and hatchback body styles, and has Honda's proven reliability at a lower entry price than top Prius trims.
-The Civic Hybrid Sport Touring with Honda's APR deal is the better bang-for-buck in June.
+Buy the Honda Civic Hybrid if you want an efficient compact that's genuinely enjoyable to drive, you like having both sedan and hatchback bodies, and you want Honda reliability at a lower entry price than the top Prius trims.
+The Sport Touring with Honda's APR deal is the better bang-for-buck in June, and the one I'd drive home.

 From the Buying Guide